buds-lab/energystar-plus-plus/hotel.md

     #summary(o14$MFBTU - o14$SUMBTU)
     ```

-2.  **PBAPLUS = 38 or 39** <br/>Building Filter – CBECS defines building types according to the variable “PBAPLUS.”
-Hotels are coded as PBAPLUS = 38 and Motels/Inns are coded as PBAPLUS = 39. <br/>Number Remaining: 220. <br/>Difference: 0.
+2.  **PBAPLUS = 38 or 39** <br/>Building Filter â€“ CBECS defines building types according to the variable â€œPBAPLUS.â€ Hotels are coded as PBAPLUS = 38 and Motels/Inns are coded as PBAPLUS = 39. <br/>Number Remaining: 220. <br/>Difference: 0.

     ``` r
     h1 = h0 %>% filter(PBAPLUS %in% c(38, 39))
     ```

-3.  **Must have at least 1 room** <br/>EPA Program Filter – Baseline condition for being a full time hotel. <br/>Number Remaining: 220. <br/>Difference: 0.
+3.  **Must have at least 1 room** <br/>EPA Program Filter â€“ Baseline condition for being a full time hotel. <br/>Number Remaining: 220. <br/>Difference: 0.

     ``` r
     h2 = h1 %>% filter( LODGRM >= 1)
     ```

-4.  **Must operate for 168 hours per week** <br/>EPA Program Filter – Baseline condition for being a full time hotel. <br/>Number Remaining: 218. <br/>Difference: 0.
+4.  **Must operate for 168 hours per week** <br/>EPA Program Filter â€“ Baseline condition for being a full time hotel. <br/>Number Remaining: 218. <br/>Difference: 0.

     ``` r
     h3 = h2 %>% filter(WKHRS == 168)
     ```

-5.  **Must have at least 1 worker** <br/>EPA Program Filter – Baseline condition for being a full time hotel. <br/>Number Remaining: 215. <br/>Difference: 0.
+5.  **Must have at least 1 worker** <br/>EPA Program Filter â€“ Baseline condition for being a full time hotel. <br/>Number Remaining: 215. <br/>Difference: 0.

     ``` r
     h4 = h3 %>% filter(NWKER >= 1)
     ```

-6.  **Must operate for at least 10 months per year** <br/>EPA Program Filter – Baseline condition for being a functioning office building. <br/>Number Remaining: 209. <br/>Difference: 0.
+6.  **Must operate for at least 10 months per year** <br/>EPA Program Filter â€“ Baseline condition for being a functioning office building. <br/>Number Remaining: 209. <br/>Difference: 0.

     ``` r
     h5 = h4 %>% filter(MONUSE >= 10)
     ```

-7.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter – In order to be considered part of the hotel peer group, more than 50% of the building must be defined as a hotel. <br/>This filter is applied by a set of screens.
+7.  **A single activity must characterize greater than 50% of the floor space** <br/>EPA Program Filter â€“ In order to be considered part of the hotel peer group, more than 50% of the building must be defined as a hotel. <br/>This filter is applied by a set of screens.
 If the variable ONEACT=1, then one activity occupies 75% or more of the building.
 If the variable ONEACT=2, then the activities in the building are defined by ACT1, ACT2, and ACT3.
 One of these activities must be coded as lodging (PBAX=22), with a corresponding percent (ACT1PCT, ACT2PCT, ACT3PCT) that is greater than 50. <br/>Number Remaining: 205. <br/>Difference: +1.

     ``` r
     h6 = h5 %>%